artifyy801/task-manager-system/README.md

 Testing the Flow

-Register/Login: Open the Frontend  and create an account.
+1. Register/Login: Open the Frontend  and create an account.

-Generate Statement: Click "Generate Monthly Statement".
+2. Generate Statement: Click "Generate Monthly Statement".

-Watch the Magic:

-The request is sent to the Task Service.
+3. The request is sent to the Task Service.

-Task Service pushes a message to RabbitMQ.
+4. Task Service pushes a message to RabbitMQ.

-Notification Worker picks it up, generates a PDF, and simulates a delay.
+5. Notification Worker picks it up, generates a PDF, and simulates a delay.

-Once done, the Frontend receives a Real-Time Notification via WebSocket.
+6. Once done, the Frontend receives a Real-Time Notification via WebSocket.